Aegirosaurus: Postcranial skeleton

-Aegirosaurus is estimated to have had around 157 vertebrae, with 52 of them being presacral (neck and trunk) vertebrae while the other 105 caudal (tail) vertebrae.
-The tail was bent downwards at a roughly 45 degree angle.
+Aegirosaurus is estimated to have had around 157 vertebrae, with 52 of them being presacral (neck and trunk) vertebrae and the other 105 caudal (tail) vertebrae.
+The tail was bent downwards at a roughly 45-degree angle.
 This bend was formed by four vertebrae, with 40 caudal vertebrae in front of them and 61 behind.
 The vertebrae of Aegirosaurus are small and both ends of their centra (vertebral bodies) are concave.
 The centra are about twice as wide, and, in the case of the presacral vertebrae, tall as they are long.
 The diapophyses (projections from the top part of the vertebrae) flow smoothly into the neural arches (which form the top part of the neural canal).
 Another set of projections, the parapophyses, which are located lower than the diapophyses, are positioned towards the front of the vertebrae.

 The slender scapulae (shoulder blades) of Aegirosaurus are expanded at both ends and constricted at their middles.
 The front edges of the coracoids (another paired shoulder bone) lack notches.
 The pelvis of Aegirosaurus is composed of two bones on each side, each pubic bone and ischium (lower hip bones) having been fused into a single unit known as the puboischiatic complex.
 The lower end of the puboischiatic complex is over twice as wide as its upper, and the bone is not pierced by a foramen.

 The short, massively built humeri (upper arm bones) of Aegirosaurus have a lower ends that are wider than their upper ends.
 Each humerus bears facets for three bones on its lower end, two larger ones for the radius and ulna (lower arm bones) and a smaller one in the middle for the wedge-shaped intermedium (one of the carpals).
 The radius is significantly smaller than the ulna, and the intermedium is longer from its lower to upper end than it is wide.
 An additional bone is present in each front flipper, located in front of and slightly lower than the radius.
 This bone, known as an extrazeugopodial element, has an accessory digit attached to it.
 In total, Aegirosaurus has six digits in each foreflipper, five of them primary digits (digits that contact the wrist).
 The fourth digit, which contains 23 individual bones, is the longest in the foreflipper.

 The hindflippers are short, with the femora (thigh bones) only half the length of the humeri and smaller than the lower hip bones.
 There are two bones, the tibia and fibula (shin bones) that contact the lower end of each femur, and the hind flippers each bear four digits, three of them primary digits (contacting the ankle).
 Both the front and hind flippers have a similar bone configuration, with the bones angular and tightly packed together further up while those further towards the flipper's tip being less tightly packed and rounder.
 Except for the fibulae, all of the bones in the flippers lack notches.